Overview

 5. Lactic Acid Gel

 Lactic Acid gels work by restoring the natural acidity of the vagina.
 It is not an antibiotic.
-These gels are available over-the-counter as well.
+These gels are available over the counter as well.

 Conclusively, it is always best to consult your doctor before initiating the treatment.
 Natural remedies for bacterial vaginosis may not be your best treatment option.
-In addition, most gynecologists do not recommend inserting any foreign objects inside the vagina.
+In addition, most gynecologists do not recommend inserting foreign objects inside the vagina.

 The best treatments for bacterial vaginosis

-Bacterial vaginosis is treated with oral antibiotics, gels or creams.
+Bacterial vaginosis is treated with oral antibiotics, gels, or creams.
 Following are the medications prescribed to treat BV.

 Metronidazole